smol-ai/GodMode/README.md

 # smol menubar

-This is a smol menubar app that helps you quickly access ChatGPT, Bard, Bing and Anthropic with a single keyboard shortcut.
+This is a smol menubar app that helps you quickly access ChatGPT, Bard, Bing and Anthropic with a single keyboard shortcut (Cmd+Shift+G).

 ![image](https://github.com/smol-ai/menubar/assets/6764957/0cc8f90a-b7eb-447c-808a-6883654dcad4)